tylerdave/OpenAPI-Tutorial/presentation/slides.md

 - YAML stands for YAML aint markup language
 - ~ It's a serializatin format
 - ~ meant to be more readable than JSON
-- ~ It's actually a subset of JSON and can be converted to JSON
+- ~ It's actually a superset of JSON and can be converted to JSON
 - ~ It has broad language support so it's starting to be used in a lot of places

 ---